letian-yin/letian-yin.github.io/_pages/research.md

 **The Financial Impacts of Pregnancy and Childbirth** \
 with [Lei Ma](https://leima-econ.com/) and [Victoria Wang](https://sites.google.com/view/victoria-wang)

+**The Effect of Social Security’s Full Retirement Age on the Economic Well-Being of Older Americans**

 **Infant Health and the Inter-generational Effects of Early Cash Transfers**